-A patrol officer shall be granted an approved leave of absence from work when such leave is required to attend jury duty.
-It is expected that the patrol officer provides the City with prior written notice of jury duty as far in advance as is possible.
-Patrol officers required to serve on jury duty will be paid their normal rate of pay.
+A corporal or sergeant shall be granted an approved leave of absence from work when such leave is required to attend jury duty.
+It is expected that the officer provides the City with prior written notice of jury duty as far in advance as is possible.
+Corporals or sergeants required to serve on jury duty will be paid their normal rate of pay.

-A patrol officer shall be granted leave with pay when required to be absent from work for jury duty or as a trial witness.
+Corporals or sergeants shall be granted leave with pay when required to be absent from work for jury duty or as a trial witness.
 The City does not reimburse mileage.